Nextiva / Blog / VoIP

 • Custom music for callers on hold, in a queue, or being transferred.

-This is how you’ll ensure you can get a running start from day one of your new phone system in place — no hiccups or customer frustrations.
+This is how to make sure you’re up and running from day one with your new phone system — no hiccups or customer frustrations.

 🔲 Train and empower your employees

-There are two key ways to ensure this:
+There are two key ways to do this:

 • Give access to a knowledge base of resources, guides, and tutorials for future reference.
 Lean on your provider for this — for example, Nextiva’s support center is packed with videos and guides for different features, devices, and goals.